abstrakt8/rewind-docs/docs/analysis-features.md

 The graph that looks like a mountain is the difficulty graph and it is an estimation of how difficult that part is (can be disabled in the settings)

 The small colored ticks are:
-* Red: miss
+* Red: Miss
-* Orange: slider break
+* Orange: Slider break
 * Yellow: 50
 * Green: 100